 Flywire’s competitors in the education space are largely in house legacy systems and legacy cross border payment systems like Western Union’s GlobalPay (NYSE: WU) along with many next generation B2B payment providers like Bill.com (NYSE: BILL) or Coupa Software (NASDAQ: COUP).

-As you can see below, Flywire's revenue growth has been impressive over the last two years, growing from quarterly revenue of $33.2 million in Q4 FY2020, to $73.1 million.
+As you can see below, Flywire's revenue growth has been impressive over the last two years, growing from $37 million in Q2 FY2021 to $84.9 million this quarter.

-And unsurprisingly, this was another great quarter for Flywire with revenue up 42.1% year on year.
-But the revenue actually decreased by $22.2 million in Q4, compared to $38.7 million increase in Q3 2022.
-However, Flywire's sales do seem to have a seasonal pattern to them, and since management is guiding for revenue to rebound in the coming quarter we wouldn't be too concerned.
+This was another standout quarter for Flywire with revenue up a splendid 50.1% year on year.
+Its revenue did decrease, however, by $9.49 million in Q2 compared to a $21.3 million increase in Q1 2023.
+Regardless, we aren't too concerned because Flywire's sales seem to follow a seasonal pattern and management is guiding for revenue to rebound in the coming quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Flywire's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 59.5% in Q4.
+Flywire's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 60.2% in Q2.

-That means that for every $1 in revenue the company had $0.60 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.60 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Flywire's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
+This is probably the exact opposite of what shareholders would like to see.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Flywire's free cash flow came in at $30.7 million in Q4, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Flywire burned through $7.81 million of cash in Q2 , reducing its cash burn by 39.5% year on year.

-We were impressed by how strongly Flywire outperformed analysts’ revenue expectations this quarter.
-And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin.
-Overall, we think this was still a strong quarter, that should leave shareholders feeling very positive.
-The company is up 4.73% on the results and currently trades at $25.9 per share.
+We were impressed by how strongly Flywire blew past analysts' revenue expectations this quarter.
+We were also glad that its full-year revenue guidance came in higher than Wall Street's expectations.
+Zooming out, we think this was a great quarter that shareholders will appreciate.
+The stock is up 5.78% after reporting and currently trades at $34.03 per share.

 Is Now The Time?

-Flywire may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-Although Flywire is not a bad business, it probably wouldn't be one of our picks.
+Flywire may have had a good quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+We cheer for everyone who's making the lives of others easier through technology but in case of Flywire, we'll be cheering from the sidelines.
 Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+Unfortunately, its customer acquisition is less efficient than many comparable companies and its gross margins show its business model is much less lucrative than the best software businesses.